cajuncoding/cajuncoding.github.io/_posts/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect.md

 - [https://cajuncoding.com/*](https://cajuncoding.com/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect)
 - [https://blog.cajuncoding.com/*](https://cajuncoding.com/2020-07-22-dynamic-cloudflare-dns-subdomain-redirect)

 This is done by matching all requests for _blog.cajuncoding.com_, using a wildcard **/*** for the remaining part of the path.
-Then we use the variable replacement feature using **$1** (e.g. backreference to the wildcard capture) to ensure that the target/destination route still contains the full path, of the original request.
-We also want to be protocol agnostic, so we match any incoming protocal (by not including it), and ensure that the destination is using **https**; this is helpful in my case because I already have Cloudflare enforcing _https_ so this saves any additional potential redirections from _http_ to _https_.
+Then we use the variable replacement feature using **$1** (e.g. back-reference to the wildcard capture) to ensure that the target/destination route still contains the full path, of the original request.
+We also want to be protocol agnostic, so we match any incoming protocol (by not including it), and ensure that the destination is using **https**; this is helpful in my case because I already have Cloudflare enforcing _https_ so this saves any additional potential redirection from _http_ to _https_.

 ### Page Rule Patterns
 So the Matching Pattern is: `blog.cajuncoding.com/*`